 - Core course list: Students are required to take all three of AMATH 567 (Complex Analysis), AMATH 568 (Ordinary Differential Equations) and AMATH 569 (Partial Differential Equations).
 Substitution of any of these courses with AMATH 501, AMATH 502 and AMATH 503, respectively, is permitted.
-Either AMATH 581 (Scientific Computation) or AMATH 584 (Numerical Analysis 1) is also required.
+Either AMATH 581 (Scientific Computation) or AMATH 584 (Applied Linear Algebra & Introductory Numerical Analysis) is also required.

 - A minimum of 24 credit hours must be taken from the AMATH Curriculum.

 - M.Sc. students must take a minimum of 9 numerically graded courses, including the core courses as listed above.
 The overall GPA in these courses must be at least 3.2 on a 4.0 maximum scale.
 Each course must be a minimum of 3 credits.
 One of these courses may be substituted by a total of 4 credits worth of AMATH 500 (seminar/journal club) or AMATH 600 (independent reading).
 Any courses taken outside of the AMATH Curriculum must be approved by the GPA or GPC.

 - At the start of every academic year, the program of study of any on campus or online M.Sc. student must be approved by the graduate program coordinator or advisor, so as to ensure that studies progress satisfactorily and degree requirements are met.
 Students should use the Masters Degree Program Plan Form for this.